Mbappe, France advance to World Cup final, beat Morocco 2-0

 Morocco has been widely lauded for breaking ground for Africa and generated an outpouring of pride among Arab nations after topping a group containing Croatia and Belgium and eliminating two more European powers – Spain and Portugal – in the knockout stage.
 Their players gave France a far-from-easy ride, too, before collapsing on the ground in despair after the final whistle.

+”We are disappointed for the Moroccan people – we wanted to keep their dream alive,” Morocco coach Walid Regragui said. ”We felt we could have gone further but we have given a good image of Morocco and of African football.
+That was important to us.”

-Remarkably, Hernandez’s early goal was the first scored against them by an opposition player in the tournament — the other had been an own-goal in the group stage — but Morocco responded to that and injury issues in its defense with a brave performance in front of tens of thousands of fans who dominated the 60,000-seat Al Bayt Stadium.
+Remarkably, Hernandez’s early goal was the first scored against Morocco by an opposition player in the tournament – the other had been an own-goal in the group stage – but the team responded to that and injury issues in its defense with a fearless performance in front of tens of thousands of fans who dominated the 60,000-seat Al Bayt Stadium.

+”It wasn’t easy,” France coach Didier Deschamps said, ”and we showed our quality, experience and team spirit.”

-Mbappé helped create the goal for Hernandez because his shot deflected off a defender and into the path of the left back, who let the ball bounce before driving a downward effort into the net from a tight angle.
+Mbappe failed to add to his five goals in the tournament but helped create the opener for Hernandez when his shot deflected off a defender and into the path of the left back.
+Hernandez let the ball bounce before driving a downward effort into the net from a tight angle.

 Typically a defense-first team, Morocco was forced to come out and play even though it was reeling from losing Nayef Aguerd to injury in the warmup and another center back, captain Romain Saiss, after only 21 minutes because of a hamstring injury.
-Both players were doubts ahead of the game but were risked by Morocco coach Walid Regragui.
+Both players were doubts ahead of the game but were risked by Regragui along with left back Noussair Mazraoui, who has had the flu and only lasted until halftime.

-Roared on by its red-and-green-clad fans, Morocco came closest to scoring when Jawad El Yamiq hit the post with an overhead kick in the 44th minute and forced France to defend in numbers.
+Roared on by its red-and-green-clad fans, Morocco came closest to scoring when Jawad El Yamiq hit the post with an overhead kick in the 44th minute and forced France to defend in numbers, with Antoine Griezmann – the team’s playmaker – effectively playing as a deep-lying midfielder and often clearing balls from inside his box.

-However, Mbappé enjoyed more space as Morocco tired late in the second half and, after dribbling past two defenders, his deflected shot was tapped in by Kolo Muani, who had been on the field for less than a minute.
+However, Mbappe enjoyed more space as Morocco tired late in the second half and he was moved into a central position.
+After dribbling past two defenders, he took a shot that deflected toward Kolo Muani, who tapped in having been on the field for less than a minute.

 TOP SCORER